Johnhalk/Cards/README.md

 ## Deck of Cards programme
 ![Imgur](http://imgur.com/uAiB32I.png)

+## Introduction
+This programme is created in Python.
+A language I have self-taught myself while outside of Makers Academy.

 ## Core features of task:

 - There are four suits: Hearts, Clubs, Spades and Diamonds.